hellofloat/confeeg/README.md

 ## About

-Configur will load up configuration data from:
+Confeeg will load up configuration data from:

  - json configuration files, defaulting to CONFIG_DEFAULTS.json and config.json
  - environment variables, defaulting to those that begin with 'CONFIG_'